 The VSM also provides powerful and integrated enterprise management of ultra-high resolution JPEG2000 video from Ultra 5K Fixed Cameras.

-- · Support for up to 1000 RTSP cameras - Support for up to two Ultra 5K Fixed cameras
+- Support for up to 1000 RTSP cameras. - Support for up to 10 Ultra 5K Fixed cameras on the Enterprise NVR-AS 4000 G3 2U and 2 Ultra 5K Fixed cameras on the Enterprise NVR-AS 4000 G3 1U.

 Hardware